Robust End-to-End Speaker Verification Using EEG: EEG and Speech feature extraction details

 \section{EEG and Speech feature extraction details}

-We followed the same EEG and speech preprocessing methods used by authors in \cite{krishna20,krishna2019speech} to preprocess and extract features for EEG and speech data.
+For preprocessing of EEG we followed the same method as described by the authors in \cite{yang1992auditory, krishna2019speech}.
 EEG signals were sampled at 1000Hz and a fourth order IIR band pass filter with cut off frequencies 0.1Hz and 70Hz was applied.
 A notch filter with cut off frequency 60 Hz was used to remove the power line noise.
-EEGlab's \cite{delorme2004eeglab} Independent component analysis (ICA) toolbox was used to remove other biological signal artifacts like electrocardiography (ECG), electromyography (EMG), electrooculography (EOG) etc from the EEG signals.
-We extracted five statistical features for EEG, namely root mean square, zero crossing rate,moving window average,kurtosis and power spectral entropy \cite{krishna2019speech,krishna20,krishna20190speech}.
-So in total we extracted 31(channels) X 5 or 155 features for EEG signals.
-The EEG features were extracted at a sampling frequency of 100Hz for each EEG channel.
+EEGlab’s \cite{delorme2004eeglab} Independent component analysis (ICA) toolbox was used to remove other biological signal artifacts like electrocardiography (ECG), electromyography (EMG), electrooculography (EOG) etc from the EEG signals.
+We extracted five features the same as the ones used by the authors in \cite{yang1992auditory, krishna2019speech}, namely root mean square, zero crossing rate, moving window average, kurtosis and power spectral entropy with frequency bands value equal to none (power per band was same as the power spectral density).
+All EEG features were extracted at a sampling frequency of 100 Hz.
+For this feature set, EEG feature dimension was 31(channels) $\times$ 5 or 155.

 The recorded speech signal was sampled at 16KHz frequency.
-We extracted Mel-frequency cepstrum coefficients (MFCC) as features for speech signal.
+Mel-frequency cepstrum (MFCC) was extracted as features for speech signal.
 We extracted MFCC 13 features.
-The MFCC features were also sampled at 100Hz same as the sampling frequency of EEG features to avoid seq2seq problem.
+In order to avoid seq2seq problem, the sampling frequency of MFCC features were also fixed at 100 Hz the same as it of EEG features.